abeleinin/visual-projection/README.md

 ## Results

 Our statistical analysis code is stored in [scripts/analysis.Rmd](./scripts/analysis.Rmd) as a R Markdown file.
-We've knitted a html webpage of the analysis code, which can be rendered in the browser here: [analysis html page](https://html-preview.github.io/?url=https://github.com/abeleinin/visual-projection/blob/main/scripts/analysis.html).
+We've knitted an html webpage of the analysis code, which can be viewed in [scripts/analysis.html](./scripts/analysis.html).

 ### **Figure 3.** Three performance statistic bar charts showing mean pattern size across the four conditions